The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Introduction

-For convenience and clarity, we will denote $\V_n:=\{1,\ldots,n\}$ throughout this paper.
-The desired solution of the aforementioned problem is attained with the aid of a readily created graph called the \emph{intersecting graph}.
-Please see Definition~\ref{de:intersectgraph} for its construction.
+For convenience and clarity, we will write $\V_n:=\{1,\ldots,n\}$ throughout this paper.
+The desired solution to the aforementioned problem is achieved utilizing a readily created graph called the \emph{intersection graph}.
+This graph has a vertex set consisting of pairs $(i,j)$ which are joined (by edges or dashed edges) roughly according to whether the images of the unit cube have common faces, see Definition~\ref{de:intersectgraph}.

 Our criterion is: